 But keep in mind that withholding from unemployment is capped at 10 percent.
 You can’t have 20 or 30 percent withheld to compensate retroactively for unemployment income you received before you knew this was an option.
 The total amount withheld appears in Box 4 of your Form 1099-G. Withholding amounts and estimated payments you made are entered on the second page of Form 1040, subtracting from the amount of tax that’s due on the return.

-Read More: What Does Taxes Withheld Mean?
+Read More: What Taxes Are Withheld From My Paycheck?

 Quarterly Estimated Tax Payments

 And, of course, you can have extra sums withheld from your paychecks if you should return to work before the end of the tax year in question.
-The important thing is that you get your tax payments to the IRS as early as possible, because late payment penalties and added interest can apply to tax debts that linger.
+The important thing is that you get your tax payments to the IRS as early as possible because late payment penalties and added interest can apply to tax debts that linger.